louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 However, it is possible that differences among the various valproate products in Tmaxand Cmaxcould be important upon initiation of treatment.
 For example, in single dose studies, the effect of feeding had a greater influence on the rate of absorption of the tablet (increase in Tmaxfrom 4 to 8 hours) than on the absorption of the sprinkle capsules (increase in Tmaxfrom 3.3 to 4.8 hours).

-While the absorption rate from the G.I. tract and fluctuation in valproate plasma concentrations vary with dosing regimen and formulation, the efficacy of valproate as an anticonvulsant in chronic use is unlikely to be affected.
+While the absorption rate from the G. I. tract and fluctuation in valproate plasma concentrations vary with dosing regimen and formulation, the efficacy of valproate as an anticonvulsant in chronic use is unlikely to be affected.
 Experience employing dosing regimens from once-a-day to four-times-a-day, as well as studies in primate epilepsy models involving constant rate infusion, indicate that total daily systemic bioavailability (extent of absorption) is the primary determinant of seizure control and that differences in the ratios of plasma peak to trough concentrations between valproate formulations are inconsequential from a practical clinical standpoint.
 Whether or not rate of absorption influences the efficacy of valproate as an antimanic or antimigraine agent is unknown.

 ---